 4. Newspapers, Noticeboards and Shop Windows.
 Remember that anyone advertising using any of these methods may not have properties that are compliant with current laws e.g. gas safety.
 Make sure that you always remember to check out how safe somewhere is yourself.

 If you are looking for housing for the next academic year then it is crucial to not only to look for the right house but to also ensure that you want to live with your chosen group for the next year.
 Don’t fall into the trap of just agreeing to live with current housemates if you don’t really get on.
 It is likely that you will all be living together for at least the next 9 months so taking time to form your group will probably result in a much better experience overall.

-- if you are an international student and cannot get a UK guarantor then you should consider using UK Guarantor, an organisation who act as your guarantor for a small fee.
-Check out their website
+- if you are an international student and cannot get a UK guarantor then we are aware of some companies who act as your guarantor for a small fee.
+Try UK Guarantor

 It may be useful to agree to some ‘house rules’ in advance or as soon as you move in to avoid any potential conflicts arising.
 These could include drawing up a house cleaning rota, investing in a small board and marker for messages, agreeing to each contribute a certain amount of money per week for household essentials (and sticking to it!) and ensuring that you all communicate with each other to stop minor frictions escalating into more serious arguments.

 NB - you should still contact the Advice Centre for help in resolving the problems you're having!

 Right to Rent